Admissions Procedures for Credit Programs

 Priority Deadline – 11/10/2016 Classes begin 1/9/2017

-Applicant must submit a completed application and the one-time, non-refundable application fee before taking the COMPASS placement test with West Georgia.
-Testing may be completed by visiting the Office of Student Affairs at any West Georgia campus location.
+Applicant must submit a completed application and the one-time, non-refundable application fee before taking the ACCUPLACER placement test with WGTC.
+Testing may be completed by visiting the Office of Student Affairs at any West Georgia Technical College campus location.

-Students are eligible to retake the COMPASS placement test seven (7) days after initial testing.
-All testing must be completed prior to the student’s first term of admission and prior to late student registration for the term.
-There is $15 retest fee per test subject area; math/algebra, reading, and writing.
+Students are eligible to retake the ACCUPLACER placement test seven (7) days after initial testing.
+All testing must be completed prior to the student’s first term of admission and prior to Late Student Registration for the term.
+There is a $15 retest fee per test subject area; Arithmetic/Elementary Algebra, Reading, and Sentence Skills.

-West Georgia Technical College accepts ASSET, COMPASS, SAT, and ACT scores recent within the last five years.
-Previous test scores must be submitted for review prior to taking West Georgia’s placement test.
-Official SAT, ACT, ASSET or COMPASS scores recent within the last five years may be used in lieu of West Georgia’s placement exam, if scores meet minimum program requirements.
+West Georgia Technical College accepts ASSET, COMPASS, SAT, ACT, and ACCUPLACER scores within five (5) years of the testing date.
+Previous test scores must be submitted for review prior to taking WGTC’s placement test.
+Official SAT, ACT, ASSET, COMPASS, or ACCUPLACER scores taken within the last five (5) year may be used in lieu of WGCTS’s placement exam, if scores meet minimum program requirements.

 Financial Aid applications are available in the Office of Student Affairs at all campuses or by going on-line to http://www.westgatech.edu/FA/index.htm Assistance with the financial aid application process may be obtained by calling or visiting the Office of Student Affairs.